ysdn2018/the-next-website/src/content/work/comicanic.md

 ---
 templateKey: project
-title: COMICANIC
+title: Comicanic
 graduate: Jayme Kalpin
 image: /assets/comicanic-01.png
 category: Typography
 ---
 More complex artwork and text have made diving into the thrilling tales of our favourite superheroes a challenge for readers with impaired vision.
-COMICANIC updates the popular print standard type used in action comics for improved legibility at small sizes, while still maintaining the fun, dynamic voice we all know and love.
+Comicanic updates the popular print standard type used in action comics for improved legibility at small sizes, while still maintaining the fun, dynamic voice we all know and love.

 ![Examples of the Comicanic typeface in use.](/assets/lklsdf-01.png)